Elementary Social Studies

 - About Us/Contact

 DESK Standards are Davis School District's focused and prioritized learning standards.
 They are based on the Core Standards developed by the Utah State Board of Education.
+Below are the DESK Standards based on current USBE standards followed by revised DESK Standards based on the current draft of new USBE standards which are under review at this time.

-- Kindergarten (based on current USBE draft standards)
+- Kindergarten (based on USBE draft standards)

 The Utah History Day is the annual event which represents Utah's participation in the National History Day Competition.